Hatsune Miku: Additional software

-A Mandarin Chinese voicebank was released in September 2017, making Hatsune Miku the first trilingual Vocaloid product.
+A Mandarin Chinese voicebank was released in September 2017, making Hatsune Miku the first officially trilingual Vocaloid product.
 Her Chinese name is 初音未来 (Chūyīn Wèilái); 未来 are the kanji characters for her given name, Miku.

+At Magical Mirai 2019, head of Crypton Future Media's Character Development Wataru Sasaki announced that Hatsune Miku would be departing Yamaha's Vocaloid engine, and would not be utilizing Vocaloid 5 for any further development of their voice banks.
+It was established that the "identity" of the voices would remain the same, however.
+Then, on December 24, 2019, Sasaki announced that information about Hatsune Miku NT (Newtype) would be released.
+On the same day, Sonicwire announced that the release of Hatsune Miku NT was planned for summer 2020, and those who had registered for the software early would be able to access a prototype of the new engine, Piapro Studio NT.
+After delays, the Piapro Studio prototype was released on June 4, 2020.
+The full version of Piapro Studio and Hatsune Miku NT were released on November 27, 2020.

+On August 1, 2024, Sonicwire posted that on August 30, 2024, they would be releasing the Piapro Characters Super Pack, a voicebank bundle that includes Hatsune Miku V4 and V4X.
+In this post, it was announced that Hatsune Miku V6 AI was anticipated for release later in the year, which would be compatible with Vocaloid 6 and its AI voice synthesization tools.
+It was also announced that an updated version of Hatsune Miku NT was anticipated for the end of the year.
+Early access for Hatsune Miku NT V2 was released on October 23, 2024, before being officially launched on March 18, 2025.

 Marketing

 Miku has been heavily promoted since 2008 and was originally aimed at professional musicians.
 On September 12, 2007, Amazon.co.jp reported sales of Hatsune Miku totaling 57,500,000 yen, making the character the number-one-selling software of that time.
-She was the first vocal to be developed and distributed by Crypton Future Media and sung in Japanese.
-Hatsune Miku's instant success is owed to Vocaloid being a cultural hit in Japan and she reportedly sold 40,000 units by July 2008, selling on average 300 units a week.
+She was the first Japanese vocal to be developed and distributed by Crypton Future Media.
+Hatsune Miku's instant success is owed to Vocaloid being a cultural hit in Japan- she reportedly sold 40,000 units by July 2008, selling on average 300 units a week.
 By January 2011, she had sold 60,000 units.